 This course is a capstone building on all previous coursework.
 Students will develop the skills necessary to participate in the strategic selling processes used by businesses and individuals.

-Students will be allowed to focus on a particular area of sales of interest to them (i.e. real estate, insurance, pharmaceuticals, retail) in a final project helping them to hone in on the strategies that work and to develop innovative new ones themselves.
+insurance, ph work and to d armaceuticals, relevelop innovativ quisites: PRSL 41 tail) in a final p e new ones the lar area of sales roject helping tl mselves.